ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: TODO

-* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter : TODO
+* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter : Yes, see {{join_response}} of this document.

 * REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: TODO